Yes, some people could actually buy the SNES Classic today

 For the the Fulton Street GameStop, communication was the name of the game.
 A poster in the door listed how many SNES units (and wireless controllers) were in stock, and a staffer outside the locked door handed out reservation numbers.
 Once the magic number was hit, he made sure that everyone knew the initial stock was spoken for.

 Just a few blocks away at the Court Street GameStop, the store was swamped with customers picking up their preorders.
-That store only had an additional 4 units, which were long gone by 10:30.
-At both locations, the staff couldn't provide details on when they'd have additional SNES Classic units -- only that they did expect to have resupplied stock in the future.
+That store only had an additional four units, which were long gone by 10:30.
+At both locations, the staff couldn't provide details on when they'd have additional SNES Classic units -- only that they did expect to have restocked supplies in the future.

 The fact that day one shoppers were finding any units at all is a testament to the fact that Nintendo ramped up production of the SNES Classic, the $80/£80/AU$120 miniaturized version of the classic 1990s console that comes with 21 built-in games and two wired controllers.
 The company had pledged that it would have more units available on opening weekend than it had for the entire run of its predecessor, 2016's NES Mini, which was notoriously difficult to find.